How Do I Become a Health Information Manager?

 Typical courses in a four-year HIM program may include:

-Indiana University’s School of Informatics and Computing offers a bachelor’s degree program in health information management.
+Indiana University’s Luddy School of Informatics, Computing, and Engineering offers a bachelor’s degree program in health information management.
 Students in this CAHIIM-accredited program learn how to lead healthcare organizations through complex business dilemmas and emphasize the security of electronic health records (EHRs).
+This program can be completed online, on-campus, or a hybrid of the two.

-This program is offered entirely online.
-In addition, Indiana University offers an accelerated bachelor’s in health information management (HIM) and master’s in health informatics program, which can be completed in five years.
+In addition, Indiana University offers an accelerated bachelor’s in health information management (HIM) and a master’s in health informatics program, which can be completed in five years.

 Weber State University offers an online post-bachelor’s certificate program.
 This program is designed for students with an accredited bachelor’s degree in any discipline and prepares students to sit for the Registered Health Information Administrator (RHIA) certification exam.

-Courses in this 30-credit program include clinical foundations, clinical data management, health information management issues, and human resources development in healthcare.
+Courses in this 30-credit program include clinical foundations; clinical data management for quality care and revenue cycle integrity; health information management issues; and human resources development in healthcare.

 Having a bachelor’s degree or higher gives job-seekers in the health information management field a competitive edge.